 In Ref.~\cite{Liang:2019vhf} the $\langle V \rangle \langle PP\rangle$ structure is also evaluated and one finds a structure

-which would have a weight $2A_1 \beta$, with $\beta$ of the order of $N_c^{-1}$ according to Ref.~\cite{Manohar:1998xv}.
-The structure is the same as that of Eq.~\eqref{eq:Hadron1} and hence we automatically can take it into account by substituting in Eq.~\eqref{eq:t1}
+which would have a weight $2A_1 \beta$, with $\beta$ on the order of $N_c^{-1}$ according to Ref.~\cite{Manohar:1998xv}.
+The structure is the same as that of Eq.~\eqref{eq:Hadron1}; hence we automatically can take it into account by substituting in Eq.~\eqref{eq:t1}

 We take $\beta=0.0927$ from Ref.~\cite{Roca:2004uc}, from the study of $J/\psi\to\phi\pi\pi$ and $J/\psi\to\omega\pi\pi$.